Staying married may have long-term benefits. You can elicit much more sympathy from friends over a bad marriage than you ever can from a good divorce.

 Meaning

-In the quote “Staying married may have long-term benefits.
-You can elicit much more sympathy from friends over a bad marriage than you ever can from a good divorce.,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.
+The message behind “Staying married may have long-term benefits.
+You can elicit much more sympathy from friends over a bad marriage than you ever can from a good divorce.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme